 - Large fillings and Cavities.
 When you have large fillings in your teeth, fill that up because it can weaken your tooth causing it to crack.

 - Lack of Oral Hygiene.

 How Do I Know If My Tooth Is Cracked?

 When you have cracked teeth, the first symptom you will experience is an erratic pain when biting, and chewing.
 You may also experience this kind of pain when your tooth is exposed to extreme temperatures.
 In most cases, the pain you experience may come and go.
-So, your dentist will take more time locating the exact location of the tooth that cause you discomfort.
+So, your dentist will take more time locating the exact location of the tooth that causes you discomfort.
 Cracks on teeth are quite small.
 There are 2 types of cracks.
-The first one is where your tooth resides, and this is very painful, the other one is an enamel line fracture, which looks like crack, but it does not hurt because it is only located in the outer layer, the enamel.
+The first one is where your tooth resides, and this is very painful, the other one is an enamel line fracture, which looks like a crack, but it does not hurt because it is only located in the outer layer, the enamel.

 Why Does A Cracked Tooth Hurt?